magento-research/devcert/README.md

 # devcert - Development SSL made easy

+**Fork of https://github.com/davewasmer/devcert/ with the following change:**

+_A full root certificate is generated and authorized each time for security, deleting the private keybefore returning the signed key and certificate which should then be cached by the application.
+If the certificate is invalidated, a new full generation process can be run._

 So, running a local HTTPS server usually sucks.
 There's a range of approaches, each with their own tradeoff.
 The common one, using self-signed certificates, means having to ignore scary browser warnings for each project.